ScarlettWang88/Bacchus-Crimson/README.md

+# Bacchus-Crimson

-# CSSE4010 project: Barcode Scanner and card logging for invertory management - TEAM A
+## CSSE4010 project: Barcode Scanner and card logging for invertory management - TEAM A
 This project aims to design and implement a blockchain-based warehouse logistics management system that integrates barcode scanning, NFC technology, and Bluetooth communication.
 Through this integration, the system can track and record real-time entries and exits of goods in the warehouse, thus enhancing the transparency and security of logistics data.
 The system primarily consists of three hardware components, all of which communicate via Bluetooth: a barcode scanner equipped with an OLED display to show item information and scan times in real-time; an NFC scanner to identify and log operator user IDs; and a base transmission device responsible for integrating data and transferring it to a computer.

 On the software side, a computer-based GUI application is used to receive, display, and query scanned item data and status, providing a user-friendly interface.
 Additionally, the computer acts as a node in the blockchain network, processing and verifying data obtained through scanning.
 Once data is verified and confirmed through the network's consensus mechanism, related transactions are packaged into new blocks and added to the blockchain.
 This process ensures the data's immutability and the traceability of history.